zach-short/nvim-config/README.md

 # Neovim Configuration

-This is my custom Neovim configuration, designed to be fast, efficient, and highly customizable for development.
-It includes essential plugins for code completion, linting, syntax highlighting, version control, and more.
+This is my Neovim configuration, I tried to keep it as minimal as possible while meeting the basic necessities of an IDE.

 ## Prerequisites